ItsDanik/rfidisk/README.md

 - Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots)
 - Explore GameScope support (test game launching and make use of GameScope notification system)
 - Potentially package it as a DeckyLoader plugin?
-- Arduino: If RAM allows, addition of 32x32 bitmap icons to display on the bottom right of the OLED
-  screen: (Steam, Linux Native, Emulator, etc)
+- Migrate icons from the arduino memory to the host PC.
+This way we can transmit any number of icons to a fixed 32x32 buffer using serial.